hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update export settings 'Book' to 'Volume' for armadillo
 - [ ] Create some consistency between 'document.reception_number' & 'document.value' in order to avoid constantly updating
 - [ ] Eliminate the 'Effective Date' column in export--maybe only add 'Document Date' into the abstract if it appears???
+- [ ] Update the validation file with the proper use of 'verify' & 'validate' (definitions have been added)

 ### Iguana To Do